NicholasToon/osticket-prereqs/README.md

  <img src= https://i.imgur.com/Pu7Dgs5.png />
 </p>

 We will now return to osTicket to finish up the Prerequisites.
-Now to fill in the HELP DESK information.
+Press continue and now to fill in the HELP DESK information.

 <p>
  <img src= https://i.imgur.com/Jx6wON4.png />